RahulScripted/Final-Year-Project/README.md

 # Final-Year-Project
-As part of my final year at Bankura Unnayani Institute of Engineering, I developed an AI Image Generator as a key project.
-This web-based application leverages advanced machine learning algorithms to generate high-quality images based on user-provided text input.
+An AI image generator, also known as a text-to-image AI, is a tool that uses artificial intelligence to create images based on text descriptions provided by the user.
+These tools are trained on massive amounts of visual data and use machine learning to understand the relationships between language and imagery.